gyjbb/LC-Python25/README.md

 ## 46.Permutations
-So the permutation question is different from the conbination and subset questions, and don't need a startIndex because the order of the numbers matters.
+So the permutation question is different from the combination and subset questions, and doesn't need a startIndex because the order of the numbers matters.
 Here we use used array to mark which number has already been used. \
 And all the results for possible permutations are in the leaf nodes.
-The termination condition is that the results size equals to the given numbers size.
+The termination condition is that the result size equals the given numbers size.
 ```python
 # ways 1: use set to remove duplicates, no startIndex!
 class Solution: